Front Page Detectives

 The bell was aboard the USS Jacob Jones when it was sunk in 1917.

-A relic from World War I, missing for over a century, has reportedly been recovered by the United States and United Kingdom.
+A relic from World War I, missing for over a century, was recovered recently by the United States and United Kingdom.

-Discovered in the depths of the Atlantic Ocean, an 80-pound brass bell belonging to the USS Jacob Jones, the first American ship sunk by submarines during World War I, has been brought to the surface.
+Discovered in the depths of the Atlantic Ocean, an 80-pound brass bell belonging to the USS Jacob Jones, the first American ship sunk by submarines during World War I, was brought to the surface.

 Article continues below advertisement

-Located 60 miles southwest of the Isles of Scilly in 2022, at a depth exceeding 377 feet, the recovery mission led by the U.K. Ministry of Defense's Salvage and Marine Operations (SALMO) has now been successfully completed, according to the Naval History and Heritage Command.
+Located 60 miles southwest of the Isles of Scilly in 2022, at a depth exceeding 377 feet, the recovery mission led by the U.K. Ministry of Defense's Salvage and Marine Operations (SALMO) was successfully completed, according to the Naval History and Heritage Command.

 Expressing gratitude to the SALMO team for their efforts, Cox emphasized the significance of the bell as a memorial to the sailors who sacrificed their lives in defense of both the United States and the United Kingdom.